Srivastava57Harsh/modepay/README.md

 <p align="center">
 <b>Presenting ModePay
 <br>
 Welcome to ModePay,a decentralized payment platform built on the Mode blockchain.
-It allows users to make splits, directly pay friends, and manage transactions in a secure and efficient manner.
+It allows users to make splits, directly pay friends, get cashbacks and manage transactions in a secure and efficient manner.
 </b>
 </p>
 <blockquote align="center">built on <span style="color: #8b0000;">☕</span> at <a href="https://mode-defi-degen-hack.devpost.com//">Mode Defi Degen Hack</a>.</blockquote>